chartie8/thomas_eakins/README.md

 .ve-media wc:Water_Nymph_%26_Bittern_Wallace_1930s.jpg left

-Rush's *Water Nymph and Bittern* was originally carved in 1825 for the Fairmount Waterworks.
+Rush's *Water Nymph and Bittern,* originally carved in 1825, was one of many monumental sculptures produced for the Fairmount Water Works.

 .ve-media wc:Eakins_G109_Nymph_With_Bittern.jpg right